 To manage your Interactive Brokers account on the go, the platform offers the IBKR Mobile App, which is available to both Lite and Pro customers.
 It provides a Trader Workstation to use anywhere you are, with innovative trading tools, over 50 data columns and access to institutional-quality research.
 As a user, you’ll also discover the options spread grid and Order Entry Wheel to help with all of your on-the-go trading needs.

 TD Ameritrade has two mobile apps: TD Ameritrade Mobile App, which is easy to use for beginner investors and thinkorswim Mobile, which is geared toward high-volume traders.
 The basic mobile app provides broad functionality that allows users to see real-time quotes, explore integrated charts and access watch lists.
 In comparison, thinkorswim Mobile gives investors the opportunity to access elite trading tools and sync market scans on any of their devices.

 Interactive Brokers vs. TD Ameritrade: Who Should Use It?

 Both platforms are powerhouses in the industry and offer an extensive array of trading products that may fit many different types of investors’ needs.
 Each provides low-cost personalized platforms and has vital trading apps.

 However, Interactive Brokers is a better choice for active traders, institutional traders or investors who want access to international markets.
 With a professional-level trading platform offered by Interactive Brokers, high-volume traders may find this online broker more appealing.
-But, now that investors can receive free trades through the INKR Lite plan, casual traders may be drawn to this platform as well.
+But, now that investors can receive free trades through the IBKR Lite plan, casual traders may be drawn to this platform as well.